Bill Kurtis: Television career

-On the evening of June 8, 1966, Kurtis left a bar review class at Washburn to fill in for a friend at WIBW-TV to anchor the 6 o'clock news.
-Severe weather was approaching Topeka, so Kurtis stayed to update some weather reports.
+On the evening of June 8, 1966, Kurtis left a bar review class at Washburn to fill in at WIBW-TV to anchor the 6 o'clock news.
+Severe weather was approaching Topeka, so Kurtis stayed to update the weather reports.
 At 7:00 p.m., while on the air, a tornado was sighted by WIBW cameraman Ed Rutherford southwest of the city.
 Within 15 seconds another sighting came in: "It's wiped out an apartment complex."
-Kurtis's warning – "For God's sake, take cover" – became synonymous with the Tornado outbreak sequence of June 1966 that left 18 dead and injured hundreds more.
-Kurtis and the WIBW broadcast team remained on the air for 24 straight hours to cover the initial tornado and its aftermath.
+Kurtis's warning – "For God's sake, take cover" – became synonymous with the tornado outbreak sequence of June 1966 that left 18 dead and injured hundreds more.
+Kurtis and the WIBW broadcast team remained on the air for 24 straight hours to cover the tornado and its aftermath.
 As the only television station in town and one of the few radio stations left undamaged, WIBW became a communications hub for emergency operations.
 The experience changed Kurtis's career path from law to broadcast news.
-Within three months, after seeing his work covering the tornado, WBBM-TV in Chicago hired Kurtis and set the stage for a 30-year career with CBS.
+Within three months of seeing his work covering the tornado, WBBM-TV in Chicago hired Kurtis and set the stage for a 30-year career with CBS.

 The year 1966 in Chicago was the beginning of a tumultuous four years, and as a reporter and anchor Kurtis was in the middle of historic events.
 He covered the neighborhood fires that followed the assassination of Martin Luther King Jr. and again when Robert F. Kennedy was shot.
 Protests against the Vietnam War dominated the 1968 Democratic National Convention in Chicago, which Kurtis covered.
 In 1969, Kurtis produced a documentary about Iva Toguri D'Aquino, "Tokyo Rose", the first interview since her conviction for treason in 1949.
 His reporting, along with that of Ron Yates of the Chicago Tribune, helped persuade President Gerald Ford to pardon her in 1977.
 His legal education came into play when he covered the Chicago Seven conspiracy trial in 1969, which led to a job with CBS News in Los Angeles as correspondent.
 One of his first assignments was covering the Charles Manson murder trial for 10 months.
 He also covered the murder trials of Angela Davis and Juan Corona and the Pentagon Papers trial of Daniel Ellsberg.

 In 1973, Kurtis returned to Chicago to co-anchor the 10 p.m. newscast with Walter Jacobson at WBBM-TV.
-In 1978, his investigative focus unit broke the story of Agent Orange, a defoliant sprayed on U.S. soldiers in Vietnam.
+In 1978, his investigative unit broke the story of Agent Orange, a defoliant sprayed on U.S. soldiers in Vietnam.
 After a dramatic screening of the documentary in Washington, D.C., the Veterans Administration issued guidelines to diagnose and compensate those veterans affected by Agent Orange.
-Kurtis returned to Vietnam in 1980 to cover the Vietnamese side of the story and, while there, discovered some 15,000 Vietnamese children conceived and left behind by Americans when the U.S. left in 1975.
-A story Kurtis wrote for The New York Times Magazine was instrumental in obtaining special status for the children to enter the United States, where they live today.
+Kurtis returned to Vietnam in 1980 to cover the Vietnamese side of the story and while there, discovered some 15,000 Vietnamese children conceived and left behind by Americans when the U.S. left in 1975.
+A story Kurtis wrote for The New York Times Magazine was instrumental in obtaining special status for the children to immigrate to the United States.